vice2000/nyt_article_archive/readme.md

 It uses the New York Time's [Archive API](https://developer.nytimes.com/docs/archive-product/1/overview).

 ### [Live Demo](https://desolate-reaches-55572.herokuapp.com/)
-The Demo ist hosted on a [Heroku Free Dyno](https://devcenter.heroku.com/articles/free-dyno-hours), so it might be sleeping upon the first request.
-The browser tab needs to be refreshed a second time in this case.
+The Demo lives on a [Heroku Free Dyno](https://devcenter.heroku.com/articles/free-dyno-hours) which is likely to be idling upon the initial http-request and therefore might take up to 30 seconds to spool up.
+Refresh the browser tab if you still get an http-error.

 ![Iphone Demo](./screenshot.gif)